Elearnmarkets - Financial Market Learning

 Depending upon whether the market is in an uptrend or downtrend, it can either be bearish or bullish.

-What is Bullish Flag Pattern?
+What is the Bullish Flag Pattern?

 When the prices are in an uptrend a bullish flag pattern shows a slow consolidation lower after an aggressive uptrend.